arthar360/thelinuxthing-jenkins/README.md

-This project have vagrant files for jenkins environment
+This project have vagrant files for jenkins environment.